KeepCodingCloudDevops5/aws-yilisramirez/README.md

 After the database has been created, we proceed to store the connection details into a <b>Secret Manager</b> with the name `rtb-db-secret`

 # 4. Roles
+To get the connection details of database, we provide access from EC2 to secret manager by stating IAM role for EC2 instance, which we named `EC2RoleToAccessSecrets` and we attach the policy `SecretsManagerReadWrite`
 # 5. Webserver